kubeflow/spark-operator/docs/user-guide.md

 command: ["/usr/bin/gencerts.sh", "-n", "ns-op2", "-s", "spark-op2-webhook", "-p"`]
 ```

 * Although resources are already filtered with respect to the specified labels on resources.
-You may also specify different labels in `-webhook-namespace-selector` and attach these labels to the namepsaces on which you want the webhook to listen to.
+You may also specify different labels in `-webhook-namespace-selector` and attach these labels to the namespaces on which you want the webhook to listen to.

 ## Customizing the Operator